 Thankfully, with Dafoe’s own swirling career to watch, neither are we.
-In the next few months alone, the 64-year-old will add three more films to his long list of roles.
-Motherless Brooklyn sees Dafoe directed by Edward Norton, playing a key part in a film noir set on the corrupt streets of 1950s New York.
-Togo, a historical epic, has Dafoe bringing yet another real-life character to the screen: this time, Leonhard Seppala, a Norwegian sled-dog breeder whose heroic, antidote-carrying, frostbite-battling efforts saved the Alaskan town of Nome from an epidemic of diphtheria in 1925.
+In 2019 alone, the 65-year-old added seven more films to his long list of roles.
+These included Motherless Brooklyn, which saw Dafoe directed by Edward Norton, playing a key part in a film noir set on the corrupt streets of 1950s New York.
+Togo, a historical epic, had Dafoe bringing yet another real-life character to the screen: this time, Leonhard Seppala, a Norwegian sled-dog breeder whose heroic, antidote-carrying, frostbite-battling efforts saved the Alaskan town of Nome from an epidemic of diphtheria in 1925.

 While discussing Togo, Dafoe reveals that he relishes playing historical figures.
 But unlike some of his contemporaries, he’ll only do so if they are made the focus of the entire film.
 Bit-part real-life roles are tricky, he says, as they don’t give you the chance to fully sink into the character.
 Happily, he had an entire shoot to step into the snow boots of Seppala — not to mention a face suitably ‘ethnic’ enough to convincingly play the Norwegian.

-But for all the gumshoeing and dog-sledding, perhaps Dafoe’s most anticipated upcoming film is The Lighthouse.
-Shining onto our screens in the new year, this visionary horror is a chilling coastal tale of misery, mermaids and vengeful seagulls.
+But for all the gumshoeing and dog-sledding, perhaps Dafoe’s most hyped film of 2019 was The Lighthouse.
+This visionary horror is a chilling coastal tale of misery, mermaids and vengeful seagulls.
 Shot in black-and-white and filmed in a square format, Robert Eggers’ second crack of the period horror whip — after 2015’s critically-acclaimed The Witch — is unsettling, enthralling and feels startlingly fresh.
 But it didn’t feel as pioneering to make as the final cut may suggest, Dafoe comments.

 “Although,” he backtracks, “the process of doing it, while not being singular, was still special.
 Just in the respect that all the details and set-ups were so precise.
 And, of course, we were working in tough conditions, working with nature.
 But, come what may, I’m the kind of actor who likes to stay on set.
 I’m like a little kid like that.
 I like to be where the action is — I never want to miss out on anything.”